SJTU-CGM/CDKAM/README.md

 **4) Installation**

-- First, download the package of the latest CDKAM release: https://github.com/SJTU-CGM/CDKAM
+- Firstly, download the package of the latest CDKAM release: https://github.com/SJTU-CGM/CDKAM

+- Secondly, set up the execution permission for the CDKAM folder.\
+chmod +x -R CDKAM

-- Go in the extracted sub-directory "CDKAM".
+- Finally, go in the extracted sub-directory "CDKAM".
 Then:\
 $ ./install.sh

 **5) Running CDKAM**

+It might take 6-8 hours for downloading the reference genomes (about 85 GB), and 24-30 hours for building the database.

 - Downloading database:\
 *Standard installation with archaea, bacteria and viral reference genomes*\
 ./download --standard --db $DBname\